DEFRA/defra-docker-node/README.md

 Any new features or changes to supported Node or Alpine versions will be published as `minor` version updates.
 Any breaking changes to dependencies or how images can be consumed will be published as `major` updates.

-## Example files

-`Dockerfile.web` - This is an example web project, that requires a build step to create some static files that are used by the web front end.

-`Dockerfile.service` - This is an example project that doesn't expose any external ports (a message based service).
-There is also no build step in this Dockerfile.

 ## CI/CD

 On commit GitHub Actions will build both `node` and `node-development` images for the Node.js versions listed in the [image-matrix.json](image-matrix.json) file, and perform a vulnerability scan as described below.